confluentinc/cp-demo/docs/index.rst

       https://localhost:9022

-#.
-In the case of ``C3_KSQLDB_HTTPS=true``, the browser will detect a self-signed, untrusted certificate and certificate authority, and issue a privacy warning as shown below.
+   The browser will detect a self-signed, untrusted certificate and certificate authority, and issue a privacy warning as shown below.
 To proceed, accept this certificate using your browser's process for this, which will then last for the duration of that browser session.

-   - Chrome: click on ``Advanced`` and then when the window expands, click on ``Proceed to localhost (unsafe)``.
+   - Chrome: click on ``Advanced`` and when the window expands, click on ``Proceed to localhost (unsafe)``.

      .. figure:: images/c3-chrome-cert-warning.png

-   - Safari: open a new private browsing window (``Shift + ⌘ + N``), click on ``Show Details`` and then when the window expands, click on ``visit this website``.
+   - Safari: open a new private browsing window (``Shift + ⌘ + N``), click on ``Show Details`` and when the window expands, click on ``visit this website``.

      .. figure:: images/c3-safari-cert-warning.png